laixintao/uwsgi-docs/Ruby.rst

     ./uwsgi -s :3031 -M -p 4 -m --post-buffering 4096 --rack config.ru
     ./uwsgi --plugins rack -s :3031 -M -p 4 -m --post-buffering 4096 --rack config.ru

-.. note:: ``post-buffering`` is required by the Rack specification.
+.. 注意:: ``post-buffering`` is required by the Rack specification.

-.. note:: As Sinatra has a built-in logging system, you may wish to disable uWSGI's logging of requests with the ``disable-logging`` option.
+.. 注意:: As Sinatra has a built-in logging system, you may wish to disable uWSGI's logging of requests with the ``disable-logging`` option.

 Running Ruby on Rails applications on uWSGI